 3. Your Blood Glucose Monitor.
 (Show a sample blood glucose monitor.)
 Even if you have been monitoring for years, have a diabetes educator, doctor, or other health care provider check your technique at least once or twice a year.
 All of us can get sloppy about how we do things.
 We get in a hurry, we do it without our glasses, we don't clean our monitor regularly, etc. Having someone else watch you will ensure that you are doing it right and not missing a vital step.
 Your health care team can then compare the reading from your monitor to the glucose test done at the doctor's office to see if it varies too much.
 If there is a problem, you can decide together how to handle it.
-(Note: Make sure to use strips that are not expired and that your supplies are stored according to manufacturer's recommendations.)
+(Note: Make sure to use strips that are not past the expiration date.)